Table of Contents

 If you have trouble working the soil in your garden, you can use gardening without digging to avoid the hassle of trenches and aeration.
 No-dig gardening involves growing crops in beds that have narrow paths.
 The paths are not trodden on.
 Instead, the bed supports the weight of the gardener’s feet.
 Organic mulches feed soil organisms, and the resulting soil structure is not like that of compacted soil.

 The benefits of gardening without digging are numerous.
 In addition to reducing gardening time, no-dig gardening saves energy and preserves soil ecology.
 No-dig gardening allows you to let Mother Nature do her job by cultivating soil without disturbing it.
-No-dig gardening is the most sustainable way to garden.
 You can save money on water and energy and still grow fresh vegetables and herbs.
 You can also enjoy the benefits of organic gardening without sacrificing the quality of your soil.

 No-dig gardening requires planning ahead.
 Before you start planting, you must prepare the soil by preparing it with compost.
 A light-excluding mulch, like straw, will kill most weeds, including perennials.
 By preparing the soil in advance, you’ll be saving time and effort later on.
 You can also build the soil with green and brown organic materials, including plant prunings and fresh grass cuttings.
 These materials will add nutrients and improve soil quality.